konstantin-lukas/oslo/README.md

 - Spanish
 <br><br>
 ## Installation
-### Windows
-Installation on Windows is extremely easy.
-You just download the setup and run it.
-The Windows distribution uses Squirrel.
 ### Linux (RPM)
 If you are using a redhat distro like Fedora, download the .rpm and run:
 ```